Qiskit/RFCs/README.md

 bit of a design process and produce a consensus among the Qiskit community and the sub-teams.

+This repository is for any project in the Qiskit project to make these design proposals and review and discuss the changes.
+An RFC can be contained to a single project or it can span multiple projects, if a design decision requires some planning and discussion before implementation an RFC can be used to facilitate that and collect feedback prior to implementation.

 # When Should You Write an RFC?

-RFC's should be reserved for 'substantial' changes to the Qiskit meta-package, its members and the RFC process itself.
-By this, we mean changes where the implementation path is not immediately clear and needs to be deconstructed by the larger Qiskit team.
+RFC's should be reserved for 'substantial' changes to any Qiskit project and the RFC process itself.
+By this, we mean changes where the implementation path is not immediately clear and needs to be deconstructed by the Qiskit team.

-Questions you might ask yourself:
+To understand whether a change is considered substantial some questions you might ask yourself are:

 - Will the implementation involve many developers?
 - Will the implementation span across multiple points in the Qiskit stack?
 - Will the changes cause ramifications for the average user?
 - Will the changes require collaboration with outside sources?

+if the answer to any of these is yes, than it probably is a substantial change and going through the RFC process is recommended.

 # Process
 - Fork the [rfcs repository](https://github.com/Qiskit/rfcs)